Summer Faculty Grants

 PRF Summer Faculty Grants (PRF/SFG) will be distributed through the Executive Vice President for Research and Partnerships (EVPRP).
 Summer Faculty Grant awards provide faculty salary to enable successful applicants to continue full-time scholarly work during the summer and may not be held concurrently with any other appointment.

 - Allocation notices, spreadsheets and instructions will be sent to academic deans from the office of the Executive Vice President for Research and Partnerships (EVPRP) during the fall semester.
-If you have any questions, please contact Shelley Burton at email@example.com.
+If you have any questions, please contact Amy Wright at firstname.lastname@example.org.

 - Faculty will be notified of internal department/school/college deadlines via their department head and/or dean's office.